Keys02/Todo-app/README.md

 ```

 # Creating a version for MacOS and Linux
-To create a MacOS or Linux version, I suggest you take at look Electron forge docs
+To create a MacOS or Linux version, I suggest you take a look at Electron forge docs
 * [Electron forge](https://www.electronforge.io/)

 # Learn More